Lee Jae-yoon: Early life and education

-Career Beginnings
+Career beginnings

 In an interview, Lee disclosed that his beginnings as an actor in South Korea came with some challenges and difficulties.
-Besides the very competitive auditions for roles, there were also the suggestions and offers for him to do cosmetic surgery; to trim his nose, soften his jawline, and even straighten his teeth.
+Besides the very competitive auditions for roles, there were also the suggestions and offers for him to do cosmetic surgery; to trim his nose, soften his jawline, and straighten his teeth.
 But Lee said he decided not to do any of the procedures because he felt he was doing away with what his parents have naturally given him in terms of appearance, and that he hated the thought of getting any aesthetic enhancements.

 He also tried losing weight as a new actor, because it was required for him to do so.
 There was one project where he had to lose 10 kilograms, and he did.
 But Lee said it did not really open new doors for him.
 So, upon getting more acting experience, he decided to keep his weight and strengthen his physique instead.
 Now, projects and producers look for him, "because there aren't many like me.
 They want that masculine look, the jawline and everything.
 They are finally looking for that now."